lalitharode/end_to_end_text_summarizer_project/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    setting>actions>runner>new self hosted runner> choose os> then run command one by one to do this

 # 7. Setup github secrets: